-One thing you will notice if you visit the Vukovich Center is that we are a noisy bunch – even with our masks on.
+One thing you will notice if you visit the Vukovich Center is that we are a noisy bunch.
 Learning and advising do not stop when a class or scheduled appointment ends.
 You will find faculty, students, and staff chatting in offices and classrooms, doorways and hallways, and in theatres and studios.
 I invite you to jump in.

 Professor and Chair